anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 Furthermore, bare identifier's blur the line between what can be interpreted as an extension to RDAP vs core RDAP mechanisms.

-Henceforth, this pattern MUST NOT be used.
+Henceforth, this pattern MUST NOT be used for any namespaced identifier.

-**COMPROMISE: BARE EXTENSIOSN ONLY ALLOWED UNDER CERTAIN CONDITIONS**
+**COMPROMISE: BARE EXTENSIONS ONLY ALLOWED UNDER CERTAIN CONDITIONS**

 Usage of a bare extension identifier contravenes the guidance in [@!RFC9083, section 2.1].
 Implementation experience has shown that an extension using a bare identifier can be